Incubate-or-Intubate/realtime-datawarehousing/README.md

 - Azure
     - TBD.

-Finally, in order to sink data to a data warehouse in real-time, you'll need one of the following data warehousing technologies and the stated permissions.
-It is expected that you'll either have one of these two solutions already to use, or to follow the included documentation to have it provisioned to work with Confluent Cloud.
+To sink streaming data to your data warehouse, use Snowflake or Databnricks.
+It is expected that you'll either have one of these accounts ready to use, then follow the steps below to provision the appropriate managed connector.
 - Snowflake
-    - TBD.
+    - Your Snowflake account must run in the same region as your Confluent Cloud environment
+    - Steps for integrating with Confluent Cloud are provided below
 - Databricks *(AWS only)*
-    - Databricks running **within the same region that you will deploy your Kafka Cluster**.
+    - Databricks must run in the same region as your Confluent Cloud environment
     - An S3 bucket in which the Delta Lake Sink Connector can stage data (this is explained in the link below).
     - Please review and walk through the following documentation to verify the appropriate setup within AWS and Databricks.
         - [Set Up Databricks Delta Lake](https://docs.confluent.io/cloud/current/connectors/cc-databricks-delta-lake-sink/databricks-aws-setup.html).